“Two souls dwell, alas, in my breast’ (Faust I)

 Dear Jürgen,

 Your comments are very interesting.
-The many quotes impress me, you must be very well read!
-And they largely coincide with my IFS model, the work with the inner parts, the inner family.
-However, I wouldn’t agree with Meister Eckhart when he says that the inner person is the good one and the outer person is the bad one.
-There is a lot of good on the outside too!
+I am impressed by the many quotes; you must be very well-read!
+And they largely coincide with my IFS model, working with inner parts, the inner family.
+However, I would disagree with Meister Eckhart when he says that the inner person is good and the outer person is evil.
+There is a lot of good in the outer person too!

-I don’t like the black and white division between good and evil, because experience shows that good also produces evil and vice versa.
-And it always depends on your point of view: For the tiger, catching its prey is a good thing, for the gazelle it’s more evil.
+I don’t like to divide things so black and white into good and evil, because experience shows that good also produces evil and vice versa.
+And it always depends on your perspective: for the tiger, catching its prey is good, but for the gazelle it is rather evil.

 ___________________________________________________________________________________________